alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 2. The `i`th drawing command in `A` must have the same type as the `i`th drawing command in `B`, for all `i`.
 3. The `i`th drawing command in `A` must have the same number of parameters as the `i`th drawing command in `B`, for all `i`.

-If any of these conditions aren't met (i.e. attempting to morph an `L` command into a `C` command, or a `C` into a `c`, etc.), the application will crash with an exception.
+If any of these conditions aren't met (i.e. attempting to morph an `L` command into a `C` command, or an `l` command with 2 coordinates into an `l` command with 4 coordinates, etc.), the application will crash with an exception.
 The reason these rules must be enforced is due to the way path morphing animations are implemented under-the-hood.
-Before the animation begins, the framework extracts the command types and coordinates from each path's `android:pathData` attribute.
+Before the animation begins, the framework extracts the command types and their coordinates from each path's `android:pathData` attribute.
 If the conditions above are met, then the framework can assume that the only difference between the two paths are the values of the coordinates embedded in their drawing command strings.
-As a result, on each new display frame the framework can execute the same sequence of drawing commands on each new display frame, re-calculating the values of the coordinates to use based on the current progress of the animation. **Figure 8** illustrates this concept nicely.
+As a result, the framework can execute the same sequence of drawing commands on each new display frame, re-calculating the values of the coordinates to use based on the current progress of the animation. **Figure 8** illustrates this concept nicely.
 First disable 'animate rotation', then enable the 'show path control/end points' and 'slow animation' checkboxes below.
-Notice how the red coordinates change during the course of the animation: they travel a straight line from their starting positions in path `A` to their ending positions in path `B`.
+Notice how each path's red coordinates change during the course of the animation: they travel a straight line from their starting positions in path `A` to their ending positions in path `B`.
 It's really that simple!

 {% include posts/2016/11/29/includes8_morphing_paths_animated_svgs.html %}

-Path morphing animations are known for often being tedious and time-consuming to implement.
-Often times you'll need to tweak the start and end paths by hand in order to make them compatible to be morphed, which, depending on the complexity of the paths, is where most of the work will be spent.
-To help facilitate the process, here are several tips and tricks that I've found helpful in getting started:
+Although conceptually simple, path morphing animations are known at times for being tedious and time-consuming to implement.
+For example, you'll often need to tweak the start and end paths by hand in order to make the two paths compatible to be morphed, which, depending on the complexity of the paths, is where most of the work will probably be spent.
+Listed below are several tips and tricks that I've found useful in getting started:

 * Adding *dummy coordinates* is often necessary in order to make a simple path compatible with a more complex path.
-Dummy coordinates were added to nearly all of the examples above.
-Consider the plus-to-minus animation, for example.
-We could draw a rectangular minus path using only drawing commands.
+Dummy coordinates were added to nearly all of the examples shown **Figure 8**.
+For example, consider the plus-to-minus animation.
+We could draw a rectangular minus path using only 4 drawing commands.
 However, drawing the more complex plus path requires at least 12 drawing commands, so in order to make the two paths compatible we must add 8 additional noop drawing commands to the simpler minus path.
-Compare the two paths' [drawing command strings][PlusMinusPathCommands] and see if you can identify the added dummy coordinates yourself!
+Compare the two paths' [drawing command strings][PlusMinusPathCommands] and see if you can identify these dummy coordinates for yourself!

-* A cubic bezier curve command will draw a straight line if its two control points lie on the straight line connecting its start and end points.
-This can be useful to know if you ever need to morph an `L` command into a `C` command (which was the case in the overflow-to-arrow and animating digit examples above).
+* A cubic bezier curve command can be used to draw a straight line if its control points lie on the straight line that connects its start and end coordinates.
+This can be useful to know if you ever need to morph an `L` command into a `C` command (such as in the overflow-to-arrow and animating digit examples above).
 It is also possible to estimate an [elliptical arc command][EllipticalArcCommand] using one or more cubic bezier curves, as I previously discussed [here][ConvertEllipticalArcToBezierCurve].
 This can also be useful to know if you ever find yourself in a situation where you need to morph a `C` command into an `A` command.

 * Sometimes morphing one path into another looks awkward no matter how you do it.
-In my experience, I've found that adding an 180° or 360° degree rotation to the animation often makes things look significantly better: it distracts the eye from the morphing paths and adds a layer of motion that makes the animation seem more responsive to user touch.
+In my experience, I've found that adding an 180° or 360° degree rotation to the animation can make them look surprisingly better: the additional rotation distracts the eye from the morphing paths and adds a layer of motion that makes the animation seem more responsive to the user's touch.

 * Remember that path morphing animations are ultimately determined by the relative positioning of the two paths' drawing command coordinates.
-For best results, try to minimize the distance each coordinate has to travel over the course of the animation.
-The longer the distance each coordinate has to travel, the more distracting the path morphing animation will usually become.
+For best results, try to minimize the distance each coordinate has to travel over the course of the animation: the smaller the distance each coordinate has to animate, the more seamless the path morphing animation will usually appear.

 ### Clipping `path`s